AbdulrazzakSwai/legacy-website/README.md

 ## 🎯 Education Philosophy

-I am committed to shifting perspectives on learning by championing practical skills and online certifications as equal or greater in value than traditional academic education.
-Through my journey, I strive to demonstrate that success is achievable independently of traditional theory, MCQ-based exams, and conventional academic paths.
+I am committed to **shifting perspectives on learning** by championing **practical skills** and **online certifications** as equal **or greater in value** than traditional academic education.
+Through my journey, I strive to demonstrate that **success is achievable independently of traditional theory, MCQ-based exams, and conventional academic paths**.

 ## 🌐 Live Site